Turkey's Erdogan tells Saudis to prove missing journalist left Istanbul consulate

 Erdogan told reporters on Sunday that authorities were examining camera footage and airport records as part of their investigation.

-(Reporting by Gergely Szakacs in Budapest and Tuvan Gumrukcu, Ece Toksabay, Tulay Karadeniz in Ankara, Jeff Mason in Washington; writing by David Dolan; editing by Toby Chopra and Dan Grebler)
+(Reporting by Gergely Szakacs in Budapest and Tuvan Gumrukcu, Ece Toksabay, Tulay Karadeniz in Ankara, Jeff Mason in Washington; Writing by David Dolan Editing by Toby Chopra, Dan Grebler, Toni Reinhold)